hobysmith/timeconverter/README.md

 ### Installing from pre-compiled release binaries
 You can download a pre-compiled binary or zip from the [releases](https://github.com/hobysmith/timeconverter/releases) page.
-There are binaries for BSD, Mac, Linux and Windows.
+There are binaries for Mac, Linux and Windows.
 Both binaries and archives of the binaries are available there.

 ### Installing remotely from GitHub repo